Medical questions & health advice by licensed doctors

-"Is it possible to be allergic to alcoholic beverages?
+"Is it possible to be allergic to alcoholic beverages?"

 I'm 21 and just started drinking.
 No matter if I drink a little or a lot, I get really bad stomach aches.
 Am I just getting used to alcohol or is it possible that I'm allergic to it?

 Some people who react badly to alcohol have a deficiency in one of the enzymes which helps break alcohol down.
 This can be found especially in the people of Asian decent.
 This enzyme deficiency causes one of the alcohol breakdown molecules to accumulate which can cause symptoms.
 In layman's terms, this just means that when people with this deficiency drink alcohol, they cannot get rid of it some of the toxins causing them to feel sick.
 This may be what you have.
 I think that you should probably just avoid drinking alcohol if you can.
 This is an issue that you should discuss with your primary care physician.
 He or she can review your list of symptoms and decide if there is any additional testing that is warranted.
 In the mean time, I would take it easy on the alcohol so that you don't make yourself sick.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.